How does a VPN work? What’s unprotected in the 4-step process?

 We’ve covered a lot of ground, but you might still have a few specific questions.
 It’s completely normal.
 Here are clear, straightforward answers to the most common queries we hear at Safelyo about how VPNs work.

-A: A VPN works on top of your wifi connection to make it secure.
+A VPN works on top of your wifi connection to create a secure connection.
 When you connect to wifi, the VPN app encrypts all data on your device before it travels over the network.
 This is especially important on public wifi, as it protects you from anyone on that same network who might be trying to snoop on your activity.

-A: For the most part, no. The biggest potential downsides are a very slight decrease in speed and the fact that some websites or services, like online banking, might block connections from known VPN servers for their own security.
+For the most part, no. The main drawbacks are a small speed drop and the chance that some sites, including online banking, may block connections from known VPN servers for security reasons.
 In these rare cases, you may need to temporarily disable your VPN to access the site.

 7. Conclusion